OnePlus Open Review: Smoke and mirrors

 When unfolded, the big screen also lays quite flat, and OnePlus installed an anti-reflective screen protector that helps hide the small bump in the middle of the screen.
 Combined with the engineering in the OnePlus hinge, the bump is barely noticeable to my eyes and my fingers when they run over the display.
 Don’t get me wrong, it’s still there, but once you turn on the phone, it’s incredibly easy to forget it exists.

 Another premium feature that rarely makes it into OnePlus phones is a water resistance rating.
-However, OnePlus has remdied that this time around with an official IPx4 rating which means it can stand up to water splashes from all directions, but it can’t be submerged like modern slab phones.
+However, OnePlus has remedied that this time around with an official IPx4 rating, which means it can stand up to water splashes from all directions, but it can’t be submerged like modern slab phones.

 But why do you want a foldable today?